Grebell/Wordle/how_to_build.md

 `dotnet build --configuration Release` to build in release config

-*note, power will take a long time to run, it shows warnings at first but i promise it works accepeted args (help/first/middle/algorithm/power)
+*note, power will take a long time to run, it shows warnings at first but I promise it works

+accepted args (help/first/middle/algorithm/power)